NRC (newspaper)

-NRC, previously called NRC Handelsblad (/nl/), is a daily morning newspaper published in the Netherlands by Mediahuis NRC.
+NRC, previously NRC Handelsblad (/nl/), is a daily morning newspaper published in the Netherlands by Mediahuis NRC.
 It is widely regarded as a newspaper of record in the country.

 History

-NRC Handelsblad was first published on 1 October 1970 after a merger of the Amsterdam newspaper Algemeen Handelsblad (founded 1828 by J.W. van den Biesen) and the Rotterdam Nieuwe Rotterdamsche Courant (founded 1844 by Henricus Nijgh).
+NRC Handelsblad was first published on 1 October 1970 after a merger of the Amsterdam newspaper Algemeen Handelsblad (founded 1828 by Jacob Willem van den Biesen) and the Rotterdam Nieuwe Rotterdamsche Courant (founded 1844 by Henricus Nijgh).
 The paper's motto is Lux et Libertas – Light (referring to the Age of Enlightenment) and Freedom.

 Editor Folkert Jensma was succeeded on 12 December 2006, by Birgit Donker.
 After a dispute with the new owners, Donker had to step down on 26 April 2010 and was replaced by Belgian Peter Vandermeersch.
 In 2019, he was succeeded by René Moerland.

 On 7 March 2011, the paper changed its format from broadsheet to tabloid.
 The circulation of NRC Handelsblad in 2014 was 188,500 copies, putting it in 4th place among the national dailies.

 In 2015 the NRC Media group was acquired by the Belgian company Mediahuis.

 In 2022, when it stopped producing evening editions, the paper shortened its official name to NRC, by which it had already been known colloquially.